Connection and setup ESP8266 to Arduino IDE

 Based on this material, you now understand the minimum basics of using a serial monitor

-Connecting to a WI-FI network
+8. Connecting to a WI-FI network

-The main feature of the ESP8266 microcontroller is the ability to connect and transfer data over a Wi-Fi network.
+The main feature of the ESP8266 microcontroller is the ability to connect and transfer data over Wi-Fi network.
 Let's go through the instructions for connecting the module to a Wi-Fi network.
 To do this, we will need a ready-made sketch, where we will need to enter the name of the network (ssid) to which we need to connect and the password for it.
-To work on a Wi-Fi network, you must use the built-in library ESP8266WiFi.h
+To work on a Wi-Fi network, you should use the built-in library ESP8266WiFi.h

 #include "ESP8266WiFi.h"